immortal-p/immortal-p/README.md

     <h3 align="center">🌱 About Me</h3>
     ⣿⣿ ✏️  Aspiring frontend developer specializing in building modern <br>
     ⣿⣿ web interfaces using React. <br>
-    ⣿⣿ ✉️  You can contact me at <a href="mailto:ahmedmagomedov206@gmail.com">ahmedmagomedov206@gmail.com</a> <br>
+    ⣿⣿ 📫  You can contact me at <a href="mailto:ahmedmagomedov206@gmail.com">ahmedmagomedov206@gmail.com</a> <br>
     ⣿⣿ 🧠  I'm currently learning JavaScript <br>
-    ⣿⣿ 👥  I'm looking to collaborate on exciting projects as a frontend developer <br>
+    ⣿⣿ 👥  I'm looking to collaborate on exciting projects as a frontend <br>
+    ⣿⣿ developer
 </div>

 ---